Daily Skin Care Routine to Obtain and Maintain Beautiful, Clear Skin

 (If you don't wear makeup, skip this paragraph)

-Before you begin, remove makeup with an makeup remover that can be used for both eye makeup and the rest of the face.
+Before you begin, remove makeup with a that can be used for both eye makeup and the rest of the face.
 If you use waterproof mascara, mineral oil can be used for your eyes, but the rest of your makeup should be removed with a cleanser or makeup remover meant to remove makeup.
 RULE OF THUMB: Makeup removers are designed to remove synthetic material; cleansers are designed to remove non-synthetic material.
 A facial cleanser that can remove makeup will say so on the label.
 If you use a regular cleanser to remove makeup and then wipe excess away with a towel or washcloth, you can cause tiny white bumps on your upper cheeks called Milia.
 These are impossible to remove by yourself and can get quite unsightly.
 After removing mascara, your remover can be used with your hands to remove the rest of your makeup, like a pre-cleanse.
 Rinse and proceed with Step 1 as follows:

-Step 3 : Repair sun damage, reduce redness, heal blemishes and/or repair skin damage with a serum twice a day.
+Step 3 : Repair sun damage, reduce redness, heal blemishes and/or repair skin damage with a twice a day.
 Apply with entire hands, massaging in well.

 Remember, all skin care products, whether cleanser or lotion or creme, should be applied using your entire hands - fingers together with palms - and not just the pads of your fingers.
 Using only your fingers may look nice on TV, but it doesn't get product everywhere it needs to go, and you can end up wasting product.